MrPowers/code_quizzer/js_book/declaring-variables.md

 # Declaring Variables

 Variables in JavaScript are containers for storing data values.

-The following statement declares the variable `hello`:
+The following statement declares the variable hello:

 ```javascript
 var hello;